-Game Thinking helps you validate your product idea, by testing the right early prototype on the right early customers.
-Here is an overview of how it works, and how it improves your odds of success.
+Game Thinking helps you validate your idea by testing the right prototype on the right customers.
+Learn how this powerful methodology works – step by step.

 Validate your product ideas like a game designer